orisai/exceptions/docs/README.md

 # Exceptions

-Base exceptions designed for static analysis and easy usage
+Exceptions designed for static analysis and easy usage

 ## Content